The Key Trait Found in All Happy Marriages

 And if you have kids, you’ll be glad to know that many of these psychological flexibility skills are learned early (at least that’s what the researchers say).
 Practicing these skills in your marriage can help your kiddos reap the benefits, too.

 So now you know, the key trait found in happy marriages is psychological flexibility.
 You also know what components make up psychological flexibility.
 Where will you start today to show flexibility in your marriage?
-You don’t have to tackle it all once… baby steps are all it takes to move forward.
+You don’t have to tackle it all at once… baby steps are all it takes to move forward.